M14 rifle: M14E2/M14A1

 Selective fire version of the standard M14 used as a squad automatic weapon.
 Successor to the full-automatic M14 with a bipod and the never-issued M15.
 The developmental model was known as the M14E2.
-As a conceptional weapon developed by the Infantry School, it was known as the M14 (USAIB) (United States Army Infantry Board).
-It was issued in 1963 and redesignated as M14A1 in 1966.
+The model concept was developed by the United States Army Infantry School.
+The variant was known as the M14 (USAIB), after the initialism for "United States Army Infantry Board".
+The variant was issued in 1963 and redesignated as M14A1 in 1966.

 It had a full pistol-gripped in-line stock to control recoil, a plastic upper forend to save weight, a muzzle compensator, the BAR sling, an M2 bipod, a folding metal vertical foregrip mounted under the forend of the stock, and a rubber recoil shoulder pad under the hinged butt plate.
 Although an improvement over the M14 when in full-auto, it was still difficult to control, overheated rapidly, and the 20-round magazine limited its ability to deliver suppressive fire.

 M14M (Modified)/M14NM (National Match)

 The M14M is a semi-automatic only version of the standard M14 that was developed for use in civilian rifle marksmanship activities such as the Civilian Marksmanship Program.
 M14M rifles were converted from existing M14 rifles by welding the select-fire mechanism to prevent full-automatic firing.
 The M14NM (National Match) is an M14M rifle built to National Match accuracy standards.

-The M14M and M14NM rifles are described in a (now obsolete) Army regulation, AR 920–25, "Rifles, M14M and M14NM, For Civilian Marksmanship Use", 8 February 1965.
-Paragraph 2, among other things, stated that the Director of the Alcohol and Tobacco Tax Division, Internal Revenue Service, Department of the Treasury (predecessor to the Bureau of Alcohol, Tobacco, Firearms, and Explosives) had ruled that M14M and M14NM rifles so modified would not be subject to the 1934 National Firearms Act (NFA) and, as such, could be sold or issued to civilians.
-However, with the passage of the Gun Control Act of 1968, the NFA was amended to prohibit the sale of previously modified automatic weapons such as the M14M and M14NM to civilians.
+The M14M and M14NM rifles are described in a now-obsolete Army regulation, AR 920–25, "Rifles, M14M and M14NM, For Civilian Marksmanship Use", 8 February 1965.
+Paragraph 2 stated that the Director of the Alcohol and Tobacco Tax Division, Internal Revenue Service, Department of the Treasury (predecessor to the Bureau of Alcohol, Tobacco, Firearms, and Explosives) had ruled that M14M and M14NM rifles so modified would not be subject to the 1934 National Firearms Act (NFA) and, as such, could be sold or issued to civilians.
+Three years later, with the passage of the Gun Control Act of 1968, the NFA was amended to prohibit the sale of previously modified automatic weapons such as the M14M and M14NM to civilians.